MohdFurkan8011/knowledge/content/aws/autoscalling.md

     - Memory
     - Network traffic

+    **Types:**
+      - Target - CPU utlization we set 70%, then it keeps traffic near 70%
+      - Simple - It will lanuched numbers of instaces as you defined
+      - Step scalling - we can add step, like this 50%-60% one instace, 60%-70% launch two instaces

     Example:
     - CPU > 70% → add instance
     - CPU < 30% → remove instance